developer-portal/content/tech/languages/python/pipenv.md

 Alternatively, run a command inside the virtualenv with pipenv run.
 ```

-You can also install the packages for specific environment also.
+You can also install the packages for a specific environment.
-For example, you will need [pytest](https://docs.pytest.org/en/latest/)
+For example, you might need [black](https://black.readthedocs.io/en/stable/)
-and [black](https://black.readthedocs.io/en/stable/) in the developement
-environment.
-So in order to install `black` in dev envitonment.
-Also you can
-specify the version of that package.
+of a specific version in your developement environment.
+To install it, run:

 ```
 $ pipenv install --dev black=="20.8b0"